trichner/Dropper/README.md

 * the ability to specifiy a list of valid file extensions
 * the ability to have no maxSize limit
 * the ability to be able to test _onDrop by passing it a files object
+* the ability to pass in either a URL string or a promise

+The action URL can be supplied as a string, or a promise &#8212; this is useful when we need to generate a URL after the drag and drop is initiated, for example in the case of getting a signed S3 URL which depends on the filename.
+In this case, it is presumed that the promise-resolving code will be listening for the `start.dropper` to know when an upload has been requested.

 A Jasmine test of this module could look something like the following: